 - Offer more opportunities for us to shape the future

 of speculative fiction

 is free, but requires at least one of the following:

-2) an offer of representation from a literary agent at an established, reputable, and successful agency, or
+2) an offer of representation for fiction from a literary agent at an established, reputable, and successful agency, or

 3) completion of a major, by-audition-only speculative